MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Core/Get-Module.md

 ### Example 7: Display the contents of a module manifest

-These commands display the contents of the module manifest for the PowerShell **BitsTransfer** module.
+These commands display the contents of the module manifest for the Windows PowerShell **BitsTransfer** module.

 Modules are not required to have manifest files.
 When they do have a manifest file, the manifest file is required only to include a version number.
 However, manifest files often provide useful information about a module, its requirements, and its contents.

 ```powershell
 # First command